ST KILDA ROAD TRAFFIC CHAOS

 MMRA promised consultation? – It never happened.

-Many who live, work, commute through and love this iconic boulevard are outraged at the proposal by Melbourne Rail Authority and the Government’s plans re the destruction around the Domain tram interchange area, for the Domain Station.
-To be now known as Anzac Station.
+Many who live, work, commute through and love this iconic boulevard are outraged that Melbourne Rail Authority and the Government’s implements the destruction around the Domain tram interchange area, now known as Anzac Station.

 MMRA called for alternate submissions, all were knocked back because they didn’t meet the Ministers declaration that it the station had to be located under St Kilda Road and Albert Road.
 You would think this was joke if it wasn’t so serious.

-Is it any wonder the group are so disenchanted with Government.
+Is it any wonder Victorians are so disenchanted with Government.
 The new Domain tram interchange only built in 2013, at a cost of over $10,000,000 is to be demolished to build the new underground station.

 Views expressed are those of the contributors.